-Currently RQ, QL, and LQ factorizations are not included in Matlab.
-Therefore I wrote these mex files, which uses the LAPACK routines. (although these factorizations can also be done by QR and additional matrix manipulations) QR1 is added to complete the set.
+Currently RQ, QL, and LQ factorizations are not included in Matlab, although these factorizations can also be done by QR function and additional matrix manipulations if matrix is square.
+Therefore I wrote these mex files, which uses the internal LAPACK routines of Matlab.
+QR1 is added to complete the set.
 They can also handle empty matrices.
 Enforcing positive elements on diagonal R matrix or column pivoting is supported by the QR1 factorization only.

 Please run "make_factor" command to compile the mex files.
 This will include the BLAS/LAPACK libraries during linking.